colossalbro/Umacchanger/README.md

 ## Why Umacchanger
   Because I'm lazy!
-When using macchanger program to alter the mac address of an interface, you'll have to follow the below steps;
+When using macchanger program to alter the mac address of an interface, you'll have to run through three steps
   - Bring down the network inteface you want to change (using ifconfig)
   - Use the macchanger program to actually change the interface's mac address
   - Bring the network interface up again (using ifconfig as well)